metagenlab/diag_pipelines/docs/general_processes.rst

 Logging functions
 -----------------

 Archiving processes are defined in the file :file:`workflows/logging.rules`.
 The variable ``logging_folder`` must be defined in the ``config.yaml`` or passed to snakemake with ``--config``.
-Each time an effective snakemake run is started, a folder named with the current UTC datetime.
-A different number of files will be copied there, so that replication of the run is possible:
+Each time an effective snakemake run is started, a folder named with the current UTC datetime is created.
+A variable number of files will be copied there, so that replication of the run is possible:

 * The snakefile passed to snakemake
 * The config file
 * The full command used, copied into the file ``cmd.txt``
-* The parameter files defining the SRA and local samples, if they exist
+* The parameter files defining the SRA and the local samples, if they exist

 The logs of every command run during the execution of the workflow will then be stored in this folder.